+2.2.2 Group activity recognition.
 The use of hybrid networks is especially popular for the recognition of group activities.
 In a first phase, a CNN extracts individual features and creates a latent embedding per group member.
-Often, the embedding has the form of a fixedlength vector.
+Often, the embedding has the form of a fixed-length vector.
 We will refer to this phase as feature extraction.
-Thereafter, a different network explores inter-human relations to update the embeddings accordingly and to predict the shared activities.
+Thereafter, a different network explores inter-human relations to update the embeddings accordingly.
 We will refer to this phase as feature contextualisation as the independently created embeddings are put into the context of the embeddings from all other persons in the scene.
-RNNs with Long Short Term Memory (LSTM) [61][88][90][92] and Graph Convolutional Networks (GCNs) [41][99] are often used for the latter phase.
-Similar two-phase approaches, referred to as bottom-up inference, were explored before using HMMs [105], AND-OR graphs [4], hierarchical random fields [2] and hierarchical RNNs [42][78][97].

-Different from action recognition is that many proposed methods make use of a graph as representation for the group members and their interactions [39][57][58][56][60][72][84] [89].
-In such models, a graph is constructed in which the nodes correspond to the detected persons and the edges represent inter-human relationships.
-Favourable for this approach is that attention is drawn to the important parts of the video, namely the individuals, and that their interactions are intuitively modelled.
+RNNs with Long Short Term Memory (LSTM) [53] [75] [77] [78] and Graph Convolutional Networks (GCNs) [37][84] are often used for the latter phase.
+Similar two-phase approaches, referred to as bottom-up inference, were explored before using Hidden Markov Models (HMMs) [89], AND-OR graphs [4], hierarchical random fields [2] and hierarchical RNNs [38][67][83].
+Different from action recognition is that many proposed methods make use of a graph as representation for the group members and their interactions [35][50][51][49][52][62][72][76].
+A detailed overview of publications on group activity recognition can be found in Appendix I.

-2.3.4 Actor Relation Graph as baseline.
-The ARG [99] is a hybrid network that uses an Inception-V3 CNN [83] for feature extraction, uses GATs with self-attention [95] for feature contextualisation, and predicts actions and activities from videos simultaneously.
-From Table 1 can be observed that the method reaches near state-of-the-art performance on both benchmarks, which is an indication of good transferability to other domains, like soccer videos.
-Because the ARG uses the intuitiveness of a graphical model, it has an open-source implementation available (where the top-3 methods on the Volleyball Dataset do not) and it gains a good performance on the recognition of individual actions, this method is selected as baseline for this study.
-The proposed approach for feature contextualisation will eventually be compared with the Actor-Transformer (AT) [31] method as well.
+2.2.3 Actor Relation Graph as baseline.
+The ARG [84] is a hybrid network that uses an Inception-V3 CNN [71] for feature extraction, uses GATs with self-attention [81] for feature contextualisation, and predicts actions and activities from videos simultaneously.
+From Table 1 can be observed that the method reaches near state-of-the-art performance on the Volleyball Dataset [38] and Collective Activity Dataset [17].
+Because the ARG uses the intuitiveness of a graphical model, it has an open-source implementation1 available (where the top-3 methods on the Volleyball Dataset do not) and it gains a good performance on the recognition of individual actions as well, this method is selected as baseline for this study.